 Raspberry Pi 5 CPU

 It is unlikely that Raspberry Pi 5 would move away from a Broadcom CPU.
-With its Quad-Core Cortex-A72 (ARM v8) 64-bit CPU delivering a 1.5GHz clock speed, Broadcom is sure to offer a CPU that has clock speeds of 2GHz or more.
+With its Quad-Core Cortex-A72 (ARM v8) 64-bit CPU delivering a 1.5GHz clock speed, Broadcom is sure to offer a CPU with clock speeds of 2GHz or more.
 Some possibilities include Cortex-A73 and Cortex-A75, which offer up to 2.8GHz and 2.9GHz, respectively.

-One may think more CPU cores are unlikely with the Raspberry Pi 5, and that they would reserve that for later iterations.
+One may think more CPU cores are unlikely with the Raspberry Pi 5 and that they would reserve that for later iterations.
 The competition is already offering octa-core processors, albeit at a considerably higher price.

 Raspberry Pi 5 RAM